antonmedv/finder/README.md

 ### threshold

 Max number of selectors to check before falling into `nth-child` usage.
-Checking for uniqueness of selector is very costs operation, if you have DOM tree depth of 5, with 5 classes on each level, that gives you more than 3k selectors to check.
-Finder uses two-step approach,Ï so it's reaching this threshold in some cases twice.
+Checking for uniqueness of selector is very costly operation, if you have DOM tree depth of 5, with 5 classes on each level, that gives you more than 3k selectors to check.
 Default `1000` is good enough in most cases.

 ### maxNumberOfTries

-Max number of tries when we do the optimization.
-It is a trade-off between optimization and efficiency.
+Max number of tries for the optimization.
+This is a trade-off between optimization and efficiency.
 Default `10_000` is good enough in most cases.

 ## License